Evolutionary NAS with Gene Expression Programming of Cellular Encoding: Experiments

 \subsection{Search on CIFAR-10}

 To investigate the effectiveness of SLGE, we conducted evolutionary search on four different configurations of chromosome\textemdash2 genes with head of 2 and 3, and 3 genes with head of 2 and 3.
 Each was run twice on CIFAR-10 dataset.
 Chromosome of 2 genes with head of 3 discovered the best architecture which obtains 3.74\% classification error (Table \ref{tab:result1}).
-The result is compared with other search methods in Table \ref{tab:result2}.

-\paragraph{\it{Compared with handcrafted networks}:-} SLGE networks improve the performance of most popular handcrafted ones.
+The result is compared with other search methods in Table \ref{tab:result2}. \paragraph{Compared with handcrafted networks} SLGE networks improve the performance of most popular handcrafted ones.
 SLGE achieves classification error of 0.8\% and 1.4\% lower than ResNet-1001 and FractalNet respectively with few parameters.
-However, the DenseNet-BC ($k$=40) performs better than SLGE networks using more parameters. \paragraph{\it{Compared with reinforcement NAS networks}:-} It shows that SLGE achieves the error rate of approximately 3.2\% and 2.3\% improvement to MetaQNN and NASv2 respectively; and competes with Block-QNN-S (used more parameters) and NASNet-A (consumed more GPU resources). \paragraph{\it{Compared with evolutionary NAS networks}:-} SLGE performs significantly well than Genetic CNN and Large-scale Evolution, but falls slightly behind the state-of-the-art Hierarchical Evolution and AmeobaNet-A networks.
-SLGE consumes $\nicefrac{1}{15}$ and $\nicefrac{1}{157}$ GPU computing days of that consumed by Hierarchical Evolution and AmeobaNet-A respectively.
+However, the DenseNet-BC ($k$=40) performs better than SLGE networks using more parameters. \paragraph{Compared with reinforcement NAS networks} It shows that SLGE achieves the error rate of approximately 3.2\% and 2.3\% improvement to MetaQNN and NASv2 respectively; and competes with Block-QNN-S (used more parameters) and NASNet-A (consumed more GPU resources).
+With cutout augmentation and 1.8M parameters more, ENAS achieved 0.9\% error rate lower than SLGE using 0.5 GPU days. \paragraph{Compared with gradient-based NAS networks} Using cutout augmentation method, DARTS and P-DARTS used less GPU days to achieve classification error rate of approximately 0.9\% and 1.2\% lower than SLGE respectively.
+However, the SLGE networks have fewer parameters than DARTS and P-DARTS. \paragraph{Compared with evolutionary NAS networks} SLGE performs significantly well than Genetic CNN and Large-scale Evolution, but falls slightly behind the state-of-the-art Hierarchical Evolution and AmeobaNet-A networks.
+SLGE consumes 0.06 and 0.006 GPU computing days of that consumed by Hierarchical Evolution and AmeobaNet-A respectively.